easy-chef/easy-chef.github.io/index.md

 Easy Chef is an example web application that provides pages to view and (in some cases) modify profiles, recipes, and vendors.
 The goal is provide an application that the UH community will use in order discover simple and affordable recipes for their meals including where to get its associated ingredients.
 It illustrates various technologies including:

-* [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
+* [Meteor](https://www.meteor.com/): Framework used for server and client code
-* [React](https://reactjs.org/) for component-based UI implementation and routing.
+* [React](https://reactjs.org/): A Javascript library used to implement UI design
-* [Semantic UI React](https://react.semantic-ui.com/) CSS Framework for UI design.
+* [Semantic UI React](https://react.semantic-ui.com/): CSS framework within react to implement UI components
-* [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.
+* [Uniforms](https://uniforms.tools/): used to present and display form information.

 The following is what is currently planned for what the system will eventually provide: